Initial Care Team

 Geoffrey Doughlin, M.D., F.A.C.S.

 Vice Chair of Surgery

-Dr Geoffrey Doughlin is currently the Trauma Medical Director returning to this previously held position.
-He joined the Medical Staff of JHMC in July of 1989 and has served in a number of roles since that time.
-In addition to Trauma and Surgery Attending his positions have included Chairman of Emergency Medicine and Director of Pre-Hospital Care.
-Dr Doughlin received his residency training in general surgery at the Mount Sinai Hospital.
+Dr. Geoffrey Doughlin joined the Medical Staff of JHMC in July of 1989 and has served in a number of roles since that time.
+He received his residency training in general surgery at the Mount Sinai Hospital.
 After residency he remained on the faculty attaining the rank of Assistant Professor of Clinical Surgery.
-While in the Mount Sinai system he was appointed Attending in Surgery at Elmhurst Hospital Center and in the years immediately prior to joining the JHMC staff served there as Trauma Medical Director.
+While in the Mount Sinai system he was appointed Attending in Surgery at Elmhurst Hospital Center and was Trauma Medical Director there.

-Dr Doughlin has been active in medical staff affairs at JHMC and is a past President of the Medical Board and Medical Staff.
-He is the Chair of the Transfusion and By- Laws committees and serves on the PI Council and the PTN committee.
+His positions at Jamaica Hospital have included Chairman of Emergency Medicine and Director of Pre-Hospital Care.
+He was also the Trauma Medical Director.
+He has been active in medical staff affairs at JHMC and is a past President of the Medical Board and Medical Staff.
+He is also the Chair of the Transfusion and By- Laws committees and serves on the PI Council and the PTN committee.

 He is the Medical Director for the JHMC Cardiovascular Care Training Center which has responsibility for ACLS, BLS training programs and is Medical Director for the ATLS training program.
 He currently holds the rank of Clinical Assistant Professor of Surgery at Weil Cornell Medical College, the Academic sponsor of the training program in Surgery.
 In addition to his clinical activities Dr Doughlin has been active in governance, serving at this time as the Third Vice Chairman of the Board of Trustees of Jamaica Hospital Medical Center and the MediSys Health Network